 “My wife will show you how to cook like a Berber nomad!”
 (Hmmm….sounds intriguing!)

 “We’ll take you to see the flamingo lake very near the cave!”
 (Cool!)

-(What would YOU have done?)
+(What would YOU do?)

-I’m not a prude by any means, but I’m a slightly appalled by the skimpy clothing worn by some of the tourists here in Essaouira.
-Yesterday I witnessed one woman’s buttocks swinging freely below her tiny, white shorts as she strutted down the street and right by the mosque.
+I’m not a prude by any means, but I’m slightly appalled by the skimpy clothing worn by some of the tourists here in Essaouira.
+Yesterday I witnessed one woman’s buttocks swing freely below her tiny, white shorts as she struts down the street and right by the mosque.
 Just a few moments ago, a young female tourist strolled by in tiny black shorts and a midriff-baring crop top.
 If I’d been quicker with my camera, I would have captured a shot of her standing next to a local woman, modestly covered from head to toe.